isomerpages/moe-jurongwestpri/pages/Co Curricular Activities.md

 ---
 At the end of Primary 2, students will be invited to choose up to 3 preferred CCAs.
 Students from Primary 3 will be allocated a CCA.

+CCA practises are held on Monday, Wednesday and Friday between 2pm to 4pm (not on all 3 days - the actual schedule will be sent by the teacher-in-charge to parents via Parents Gateway app).

 <table>
 <thead>
   <tr>